 However, there are a few things you should look out for.

-- You feel much worse after receiving treatment.
-This isn’t a surefire guarantee you have a medical malpractice case, but it’s a sign you might have received the wrong treatment.
+Feeling worse after receiving treatment isn’t a surefire guarantee you have a medical malpractice case, but it’s a sign you might have received the wrong treatment.

 It is always suspicious when an otherwise healthy person dies in the hospital.
-This is always suspicious and warrants closer investigation.
+This warrants closer investigation.

 These are some of the red flags to look for.
 Remember to trust your gut and get a second opinion from a doctor if you suspect that something is wrong.

 How Do I Prove Medical Malpractice?

-This is one of the more complicated areas of law, which means that you should not try to handle your case on your own.
-If you do, you probably will make critical mistakes that will cause you to lose your case.
+Medical malpractice is one of the more complicated areas of law, which means that you should not try to handle your case on your own.
+If you do, you are likely to make critical mistakes that will cause you to lose your case.
 Instead, reach out to a New Jersey medical malpractice attorney for a case review.

 These cases require a medical expert who can testify about what the proper standard of care should have been.
-These experts are usually current doctors in the same field or specialty as the one you are suing and need to explain what a reasonable physician, in the same specialty, would do under the same set of circumstances.
+These experts are usually doctors in the same specialty as the ones you are suing.
+They provide insight as to what a reasonable physician in the same specialty would do under the circumstances.
 Under New Jersey statute 2A:53A-27, this expert must submit an affidavit early in the case.

 If your child was injured during delivery, then an expert could testify about what the doctor should have done when your baby first showed signs of fetal distress.
 The expert can then offer an opinion about whether your doctor’s actions fell below the acceptable standard of care.

 You also need to show that the doctor’s mistake ultimately caused your injuries.
-This can be complicated.
 For example, you might have received a prescription drug and then developed leukemia.
 Is there a connection?
 You’ll need an expert who knows that area of medicine to testify.

 What Should I Do If I Suspect Malpractice?

-You should begin collecting evidence to show to an attorney, such as:
+You should begin collecting evidence to show to an attorney as soon as possible, including: